IanWhitney/rdd_presentation/presentation.md

 In other words, how I write nearly everything.

+And I know how well that works.
+<aside class='notes'>The polite term would be "design through
+experience".
+The more accurate term might be "Redoing a bunch of work because I did it wrong the first time."</aside>

-But this time I tried to do it better.
+This time I tried to do it better.

 The gem I wrote is unimportant.
 The problem I faced when writing it is